Converg3nce/matic-docs/docs/matic-js-tutorial.md

 Let’s understand this a bit in detail.

-`token` is the address of the `MTX` TEST ERC20 token contract taken as an example in this tutorial.
+`token` is the address of the `TEST` TEST ERC20 token contract taken as an example in this tutorial.
 You will replace it with the relevant ERC20 token address in your DApp.

 ```js
 const token = "config.ROPSTEN_TEST_TOKEN" // test token address
 ```

 `amount` is the amount that is to be deposited.
 Amount is mentioned in `wei` .
-To those new to the field, `1 MTX` token is equivalent to 10¹⁸ `wei` .
-In the code snippet, `0.01 MTX` = 10¹⁶ `wei`.
+To those new to the field, `1 TEST` token is equivalent to 10¹⁸ `wei` .
+In the code snippet, `0.01 TEST` = 10¹⁶ `wei`.

 ```js
 const amount = "10000000000000000" // amount in wei (0.01 TEST)